 The Zuytdorp Cliffs mark the western edge of the Shark Bay World Heritage Area – and the continent.
-Towering up to 200 m high and stretching more than 200 km, they are the longest fault scarp in Australia.
+Towering up to 200 m high and stretching more than 200 km from Steep Point to Kalbarri, they are the longest fault scarp in Australia.
 Pounded by the Indian Ocean, with wave-cut benches, blowholes, spouts and slips, these dramatic cliffs are a World Heritage value.

 Want to visit the Zuytdorp Cliffs?
 Click here to find out how.